A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Introduction

 Micro/nano-indentation tests have been extensively used to probe the microstructural features and small-scale mechanical properties of SMAs, e.g., \citep{gall2001instrumented,frick2006stress,pfetzing2013crystallographic,kumar2020assessment}.
 Within this context, a number of experiments have explored the effect of indentation loading rate on the deformation behavior of the material \citep{amini2011loading,amini2013phase,kumar2020assessment,li2024superelastic}.
 Notably, in some cases, a rate-dependent behavior has been observed, which has been occasionally attributed to the thermomechanical interactions.
 It is, however, important to acknowledge that at such small scales, heat conduction is dominant, and the generated latent heat is expected to be rapidly transferred away from the indented region, hence leading to a (nearly) uniform temperature distribution.
 As a consequence, it can be reasonably inferred that thermomechanical interactions are less likely to be the origin of rate effects in micro/nano-indentation.
 Nevertheless, the ambiguity surrounding the potential contribution of thermomechanical couplings at small scales underscores the need for further investigation.

-The present study aims to elucidate the role of thermomechanical couplings in the indentation-induced martensitic transformation in SMAs.
+The present study aims to elucidate the role of thermomechanical interactions in the indentation-induced martensitic transformation in SMAs.
 Our investigation is based on a simple phenomenological model of pseudoelasticity and is performed in two steps.
-First, we employ a thermomechanically-coupled model to assess the significance of transient thermomechanical interactions across various spatial and temporal scales.
-The goal of this initial analysis is to address the question of when and how do the thermal effects arising from the latent heat of transformation come into play during the indentation of SMAs.
-Subsequently, we further simplify the model and explore the potential thermal effects during adiabatic indentation.
-The goal of this analysis is to provide an upper-bound of these thermal effects.
+First, we employ a thermomechanically-coupled model and assess the significance of thermomechanical coupling effects across various spatial and temporal scales.
+The goal of this analysis is to address the question of when and how do the transient thermal effects arising from the latent heat of transformation come into play during the indentation of SMAs.
+Subsequently, we further simplify the model and explore the thermal effects during adiabatic indentation.
+The goal of this analysis is to provide an upper-bound for the potential thermomechanical coupling effects.
+To reinforce the validity of our findings. we also examine the impact of residual deformation stemming from transformation-induced plasticity on thermomechanical interactions.
 The study concludes with a summary of the simulation results and some general remarks.